Hunter Renfrow Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 - Renfrow has averaged 51.6 receiving yards per game in his five career matchups against the Chargers, 14.9 fewer than his over/under for Sunday's game.

-- In five matchups versus the Chargers, Renfrow has had a touchdown catch twice, but never more than one in any single game.
+- Renfrow has caught a touchdown pass versus the Chargers twice, but did not have multiple TDs in either of those games.

-- The 237.6 passing yards the Chargers give up per game makes them the NFL's 12th-ranked pass defense this season.
+- The Chargers have the NFL's 12th-ranked pass defense this season, surrendering 237.6 yards per game through the air.

-- The Chargers' defense is 18th in the league, allowing 1.6 passing touchdowns per game.
+- With 25 passing TDs allowed this year, the Chargers defense is ranked 18th in the league.

 Recent Performances